JiboStore/mfrn_nodemodules_osx/react-native-fbsdk/README.md

     //...
 ```

 Before you can run the project, follow the [Getting Started Guide](https://developers.facebook.com/docs/android/getting-started/) for Facebook Android SDK to set up a Facebook app.
-You can skip the build.gradle changes since that's taken care of by the rnpm link step above, but **make sure** you follow the rest of the steps such as updating `strings.xml` and `AndroidManifest.xml`.
+You can skip the build.gradle changes since that's taken care of by the rnpm link step above, and the step of calling `FacebookSdk.sdkInitialize`.
+But **make sure** you follow the rest of the steps such as updating `strings.xml` and `AndroidManifest.xml`.

 #### 3.2 iOS project
 The react-native-fbsdk has been linked by rnpm, the next step will be downloading and linking the native Facebook SDK for iOS.